·6 min read·MCP, Claude Code

 Free vs Pro

 I wanted this to be genuinely useful without paying anything.
-The free tier gives you:
+Here's how the tiers break down:

 What's next